EgorBo/EgorBo.github.io/_posts/2020-05-12-opt-for-llvm-guide.md

 	<img src="/images/llvm-opt/ir1.png" />
 </figure>

-Most of the `math.h` functions have thier built-in LLVM intrinsics.
+Most of the `math.h` functions have their built-in LLVM intrinsics.
 E.g. see [my PR](https://github.com/mono/mono/pull/16578) for Mono where I tell LLVM our `Math.XY()` methods should be LLVM-intrinsics in order to get such optimizations for free.
 We, obviously, need somehow transform the IR like this: